Strategy20 min read

 Decision-Makers Are Personally Active

-Here's what makes Twitter unique for B2B sales: executives personally engage on the platform.
+Here is what makes Twitter unique for B2B sales: executives personally engage on the platform.

 On LinkedIn, many C-suite profiles are managed by assistants or marketing teams.
 Posts are carefully crafted, comments are vetted, and direct messages go unanswered for weeks.